iricigor/EasyAzureFunction/README.md

 ## How to use

-In order to fully use this module, you need have Azure function and do two simple steps
+In order to fully use this module, you need have Azure function and do two simple steps.

+If you already have AzF, you just run ```New-AzFC <MyCommand>``` and then upload generated files to your function!
+Simple as that!

 ### Create Azure function